 - 1. The Shares and underlying Shares were held by Southern Asia, which was wholly owned by Shine Century Assets Corp.
-The entire issued share capital of Shine Century Assets Corp. was owned by the Cheng Family Trust, the trustee of which was East Asia International Trustee Limited.
+The entire issued share capital of Shine Century Assets Corp. was held in the name of East Asia International Trustee Limited as trustee for the Cheng Family Trust.
 Shine Century Assets Corp. was deemed to be interested in all the Shares in which Southern Asia is interested by virtue of the SFO.
-East Asia International Trustee Limited was deemed to be interested in all the Shares in which Shine Century Assets Corp. was interested by virtue of the SFO.
-The Shares registered in the name of Southern Asia was also disclosed as the interest of Mr. Cheng Li-Yu in the section headed "Directors' and chief executive's interests and short positions in shares, underlying shares and debentures of the Company" above. - 2.
+East Asia International Trustee Limited was deemed to be interested in all the Shares in which Shine Century Assets Corp. was interested by virtue of the SFO. - 2.
 Ms. Lin Mei-Li is the wife of Mr. Cheng Li-Yu and she was deemed to be interested in all the Shares in which Mr. Cheng Li-Yu was interested by virtue of the SFO.

-Save as disclosed above, as at 31 December 2020, no person (other than a Director or chief executive of the Company) had registered an interest or short position in the Shares and underlying Shares of the Company as recorded in the register required to be kept by the Company pursuant to Section 336 of the SFO.
+Save as disclosed above, as at 31 December 2021, no person (other than a Director or chief executive of the Company) had registered an interest or short position in the Shares and underlying Shares of the Company as recorded in the register required to be kept by the Company pursuant to Section 336 of the SFO.

-CONTINUING CONNECTED TRANSACTIONS
+CONNECTED TRANSACTIONS AND CONTINUING CONNECTED TRANSACTIONS